+By centering race, we do not suggest to ignore disparities for other marginalized groups. on their educational journey, which ethnic student groups do we do a better job at serving?
+Conversely, which student groups are we not serving as well?
 By shifting from a deficit lens, which focuses on which students may be deemed not college ready, to one that questions how we may be creating barriers with our current approach to serving students, and who is harmed by those barriers, the responsibility is then on us as a college to instead be student ready.
 Identifying these racial disparities, and our hand in perpetuating them, allows us to make the shift to meet students where they are.
 By centering race, we do not suggest to ignore disparities for other marginalized groups.
 Instead, we suggest that as we attend to disparities for other groups we consistently and intentionally address students of color within those groups.
-We must center race in our work and discussions even as we act to mitigate other group disparities.
+We must center race in our work and discussions even as we act to mitigate other groups' disparities.